toolbear/panda/README.md

-# 🐼 — a better way to start a new iOS project
+# 🐼 — a better way to start an iOS project

 1. Start from the archetype